JosephPB/josephpb.github.io/topics/topic_9.md

     </div>
 </div>

 The notion of referring to women as victims is further reinforced by the fact that we see a surge in negative sentiment in paragraphs discussing women at the same time as the word useage is becoming more prominent.
-It is notable that this spike in negativity is not seen in the overall sentiment analysis chart, highlighting the strong correlation of negative sentiment particualrly when referring to women and children, relative to other paragraphs in this topic.
+It is notable that this spike in negativity is not seen to the same extent in the overall sentiment analysis chart, highlighting the correlation of negative sentiment particualrly when referring to women and children, relative to other paragraphs in this topic.